Common Policy Scenarios

 - Firewall address lists

-- Systems that consume DNS-learned targets
+- Deployments that need DNS-learned targets in network-device policy

 Composition Principles